lyk6756/WARP3D-Note/source/didriv.rst

 10. set logical flags to indicate if the nodal velocities and accelerations are all zero for this load step. if so, some later computations can be skipped.

-11. Build the node average value of thermal expansion coefficient. for temperature-dependent material properties, also build the node average value of young's modulus and poisson's ratio. for temperature-independent material properties, values of e and nu are obtained within dicmj.f nodal properties are needed for domain integral computations to compute spatial derivatives within the domain.
+11. Build the node average value of thermal expansion coefficient. for temperature-dependent material properties, also build the node average value of young's modulus and poisson's ratio. for temperature-independent material properties, values of e and nu are obtained within dicmj.f. nodal properties are needed for domain integral computations to compute spatial derivatives within the domain.

 call ``di_node_props_setup``::